 Establishment

 General: Purple Bergamot can be started by seeds, softwood cuttings or by dividing the clumps in the spring.
 Collect seed heads in fall and spread them over a clean, dry surface indoors to dry for several days.
 Then place the seed heads in a paper bag and shake them.
 The seeds will fall out of the seed heads and into the bag.
-Next, run the seeds and associated chaff through a sieve.
+Then run the seeds and associated chaff through a sieve.
 Store the seeds in a dry sealed and labeled container or reseal able storage bag with wet sand or peat moss at 38 - 40 degrees F for 3 months.

 Propagation by seeds: Seeds sown in flats during January and stored in a greenhouse are expected to germinate in 1 to 2 weeks.
 The soil mix can be 1/3 sand and 2/3 commercial plug mix.
 Apply a starter fertilizer solution for the seedlings.
 Water flats when the soil surface is dry to the touch.
 Keep the seedlings in the flats for 6 - 7 weeks and then transplant them to 3-inch pots.
 Pinch off the tops of the plants several times during the growing season to encourage branching and a bushier grow habit.
 Apply an all-purpose fertilizer for the transplants on a weekly basis.
 When the roots fill the container (about 2 months), they are ready for out planting in the garden.